fanrock/homework/README.md

 Deliverables
 ------------
-Fork this repository and write your code in your own private branch.
+Clone this repository and write code in your own github account.
 Edit this `README.md` file with instructions on how to execute whatever code you write.
-It should work as an unpacked extension.
-Send a [pull request](https://help.github.com/articles/using-pull-requests/) when your code is complete.
+It should work as an [unpacked extension](https://developer.chrome.com/extensions/getstarted).
+Send us a link to your completed code when finished.